NyaomiDEV/AMDFriend/README.md

 This project stems directly from the excellent [guide](https://www.macos86.it/topic/5489-tutorial-for-patching-binaries-for-amd-hackintosh-compatibility/) made by tomnic over at the MacOS86 forums.

-Since userland patching is not possible with Lilu on Big Sur+, manual patching of libraries of certain programs is needed to get them to work reliably on AMD hackintoshes.

 Tomnic did outline some general bit patterns to search for, but then he admitted that a crude find and replace wouldn't be viable.
 This project uses regular expressions to find those patterns and patch them.

 ## Usage